top of page

 How you can get involved with Green Careers Week

-• Have conversations with your teen about their future and what careers interest them.
-Use the Green Careers Week resources to help guide conversations
+• Chat to your teen about their future and what careers interest them.
+Use this guide to help with conversations.

 Help them prepare for the future